 Selecting field education settings and field instructors is a central and ongoing activity of the director of field education.
 The director of field education initiates and maintains contact with community agencies and service providers in order to facilitate the development of collaborative educational agreements.
 After identifying a potential field setting, the director of field education proceeds to the next step in the selection process by meeting with personnel and determining the eligibility of a setting social worker to become a field instructor.
-When a field setting meets the program's criteria for setting selection and a qualified field instructor agrees to accept students, the director of field education and the setting's personnel will discuss and complete any necessary paperwork.
-Once the setting is secured, the field instructor undergoes mandatory training (face-to-face/online).
+When a field setting meets the program's criteria for setting selection and a qualified field instructor agrees to accept students, the director of field education and the setting's personnel complete the BSW Field Placement Setting Contract.
+Once the director of field education has secured a setting contract, the field instructor undergoes mandatory training (face-to-face/online).